Step By Step 9 - Power Conditioning

 Doing it properly

-Since a line conditioner costs a couple of hundred dollars Australian, though, you might as well save up a little longer and get the next step up, a Standby Power Supply (SPS).
+Since a line conditioner costs at least a couple of hundred dollars Australian, though (I write a lot more about them in this piece), you might as well get the next step up, a Standby Power Supply (SPS).

 Laugh at blackouts!

 Incidentally, the same goes for cheap generators, whose output waveform is legendarily horrible.
-A small generator’s output fed through a good line conditioner is probably good enough to power a computer, provided the generator sticks reasonably close to the mains frequency - 50 hertz (Hz, cycles per second) here in Australia and some other countries; 60Hz in many others.
+A small generator’s output fed through a good line conditioner is probably good enough to power all sorts of valuable equipment, provided the generator sticks reasonably close to the mains frequency - 50 hertz (Hz, cycles per second) here in Australia and some other countries; 60Hz in many others.
 But without the filter, forget it.

-Many SPSes and UPSes provide some form of data reporting, so the PC knows when power has gone down and can, for example, alert the user or automatically shut down.
+Many SPSes and UPSes provide some form of data reporting via a serial or, in modern units, USB cable, so the PC knows when power has gone down and can, for example, alert the user or automatically shut itself down before the battery goes flat.

 Things Not To Do